integromat/vscode-apps-sdk/README.md

 ### Local clone structure

-When SDK app is cloned into local files, it is created into some subdirectory (mostly `src`).
-In this directory the most important file is `makecomapp.json`, which is the main fail of whole project.
-In this file there are list of all compoments, app metadata and links to all component code files.
-Anytime new component is created, it must be defined in this `makecomapp.json` file.
-When developer right-clicks to this file, he see couple of additional actions, how the local project can be managed/edited/developed.
+When the SDK app is cloned into local files, it is created into some subdirectory (mostly `src`).
+In this directory, the most important file is `makecomapp.json` which is the main file of the whole project.
+There is the list of all components, app metadata and links to all component code files.
+Anytime a new component is created, it must be defined in this `makecomapp.json` file.
+When a developer right-clicks to this file, he sees a couple of additional actions, which can manage/edit/develop the local project.

-Many actions can be also executed to part of project only.
-For this case the right-click can be used on any component's subdirectory or on any component code file.
+Many actions can be also executed on a sub-part of the project only.
+For this case, the right-click can be used on any component's subdirectory or on any component code file.

 ### Deploy local changes to Make